almostengr/nsbe-mp.org/docs/programs.md

 * Networking Events
 * Special Interest Group (SIG) meetings and workshops

-To find out when these events will happen, follow or like our social media pages nad sign up for our mailing list.
+To find out when these events will happen, follow or like our social media pages and sign up for our mailing list.